shshemi/tabiew/README.md

 # Tabiew

-Tabiew is a lightweight, terminal-based application designed to help view and query CSV files directly in your terminal.
+Tabiew is a lightweight, terminal-based application to view and query tabular files (CSV, TSV, and ...) directly in your terminal.

 ![Image Alt text](/images/screenshot.png "Screenshot")